Reviews12 min read

 • Pricing gets expensive fast — especially as your list grows past 1,000–2,000 contacts, costs can become hard to justify

-• Free plan is limited — the old 2,000-contact free tier is long gone; 500 contacts fills up faster than you'd think
+• Free plan is limited — the old 2,000-contact free tier is gone; 500 contacts fills up faster than you'd think

 Who Is Mailchimp Best For?